Menahel’s Letters

 As mentioned, Beit Chana was established primarily for Israeli-Hebrew speaking high-school graduates.

 Over the years, as the numbers of students from abroad grew – the ‘chul program’ was formed.
-Nevertheless, many of those students are Hebrew speakers and it requires us to use both Hebrew and English.
+Nevertheless, many of our students are Hebrew speakers and it requires us to use both Hebrew and English.
 Therefore, farbrengens, Dvar-Torahs, announcements, and many classes are also in Hebrew.

 A student with less than a good knowledge in Hebrew, and with no Hebrew speaking experience, need not apply.